Fire Emblem Awakening: Plot

-After dreaming of killing Chrom, an amnesiac Robin wakes up in a field and is found by Chrom and members of his personal army, the Shepherds.
-Robin joins the Shepherds, after exhibiting the qualities of a tactician when they defend a nearby town from Plegian bandits.
-After gaining an alliance with Regna Ferox, the Shepherds move to fight both Plegia's forces and revenant monsters called the Risen; they are helped by a masked man calling himself "Marth".
-After a confrontation between Plegia and the Shepherds, Emmeryn is almost killed by Validar and his minions.
-The assassination plot is foiled with aid from "Marth", who has prior knowledge of the event, and is also revealed to be a woman.
-Soon after, Plegian forces capture Emmeryn as she goes to parley with King Gangrel, Plegia's ruler, and prevent another war.
-Gangrel demands the Fire Emblem in exchange for Emmeryn's life.
+After dreaming of killing Chrom, an amnesiac Robin awakens in a field, where Chrom and members of his personal army, the Shepherds, find and take them in.
+The Avatar joins the Shepherds after exhibiting the qualities of a tactician when they defend a nearby town from Plegian bandits.
+After gaining an alliance with Regna Ferox, the Shepherds move to fight Plegia's forces and revenant monsters called the Risen, and are aided by a masked man calling himself "Marth".
+After a confrontation between Plegia and the Shepherds, Validar and his minions almost kill Emmeryn.
+However, the assassination plot is foiled with aid from "Marth", who has prior knowledge of the event and is revealed to be a woman.
+Soon after, Plegian forces capture Emmeryn as she goes to parley with King Gangrel, Plegia's ruler, with Gangrel demanding the Fire Emblem in exchange for her life.
 Though Chrom almost accepts Gangrel's terms, Emmeryn stops him by throwing herself over a cliff, becoming a martyr to both Ylisse and Plegia.
 Eventually, the Shepherds triumph over Plegia, defeating Gangrel and restoring peace to the continent.

 Two years after Gangrel's defeat, Chrom inherits the throne of Ylisse, marries, and fathers a newborn daughter named Lucina.
-Chrom leads the Shepherds again when Emperor Walhart of Valm threatens to invade Ylisse.
-During the campaign, "Marth" returns and reveals to Chrom that she is actually Lucina (voiced by Laura Bailey), from an alternate timeline more than 10 years in the future where Grima has been resurrected, and she used a time traveling spell devised by Naga to return to the past in order to prevent the events leading to her future.
+He leads the Shepherds again when Emperor Walhart of Valm threatens to invade Ylisse, and during the campaign "Marth" returns and reveals to Chrom that she is actually Lucina.
+She hails from an alternate timeline in a future where Grima has been resurrected, and she used a time traveling spell that Naga devised to return to the past and prevent the events leading to her future.
 To combat Grima, Chrom must perform the "Awakening", a ritual that grants him Naga's power, by combining the Fire Emblem with five magical gems divided among the nations.
-During and after the war in Valm, the Shepherds manage to retrieve four of the gemstones.
-They are then ambushed by Validar, the new king of Plegia and Robin's father, after he offers them the last gemstone.
-Validar takes control of Robin and steals the Fire Emblem from Chrom.
-He also reveals that Robin was born as the ideal vessel for Grima.
-Lucina realizes that Grima used Robin to kill Chrom in her timeline, and attempts to execute them; Chrom forces her to stand down, remaining confident the Avatar can overcome Grima's control.
-Alternatively, if Robin is Lucina's husband or mother, Lucina is unable to go through with it and stands down on her own.
-The Shepherds manage to track down Validar, who uses Robin to attack Chrom, mirroring the events of their nightmare.
-However, Robin uses their foreknowledge to prevent Chrom's death, allowing the Shepherds to kill Validar and recover the Fire Emblem.
+During and after the war in Valm, the Shepherds manage to retrieve four of the gemstones, but Validar, the new king of Plegia and Robin's father, ambushes them after offering them the last gemstone.
+Validar takes control of Robin and steals the Fire Emblem from Chrom, and reveals that Robin was born as the ideal vessel for Grima.
+Lucina realizes that Grima used Robin to kill Chrom in her timeline, and attempts to execute them.
+Chrom forces her to stand down, remaining confident that Robin can overcome Grima's control; alternatively, if Robin is Lucina's husband or mother, Lucina is unable to go through with it and stands down on her own.
+The Shepherds manage to track down Validar, who uses Robin to attack Chrom, mirroring the events of the "invisible Ties" premonition.
+However, Robin uses his/her foreknowledge to prevent Chrom's death, allowing the Shepherds to kill Validar and recover the Fire Emblem.